Shane-Short/entity_counters_example/notes.md

 ### High Confidence — Sell to Intel
 - Part exists in GBOM
-- At least one matching active tool configuration exists
+- At least one matching active tool exists

 ### Medium Confidence — Investigate
 - Part exists in GBOM